anton-plaksin/image_classification/README.md

 We train a neuron network, containing 2 convolutional and 2 dense layers, to classify the images.
 Our best accuracy on the test dataset is ???.
 The loss and accuracy curves are presented below:

+*TODO: to use pre-train networks, to use GPU*